Topological feature selection for time series data: Applications

 where each $K_i\in\R$ is a randomly chosen phase shift.
-We restrict to the finite domain $D=\{ 1, \dots, 300\}$ and add iid Gaussian noise with standard deviation $\sigma=1$, $\sigma = 2$, and $\sigma = 3$ to the signals, respectively.
+We restrict to the finite domain $D=\{ 1, \dots, 300\}$ and add iid Gaussian noise with standard deviation $\tau=1$, $\tau = 2$, and $\tau = 3$ to the signals, respectively.
 These time series and the underlying sines are displayed in Figure~\ref{fig:noisy_sines}~(left).
 With window length $L=250$, we obtain the sliding window point cloud consisting of $51$ points in $\R^{750}$.
-This window length (a large multiple of the period) is chosen to maximize maximal persistence.
+This window length (a large multiple of the period) is chosen to maximize maximum persistence.
+The augmented combinatorial simplex $K$ therefore has dimension $50$, and the optimization variable $v \in \abs{\Delta^{p-1}} = \abs{\Delta^2}$ represents a convex combination of the three pairwise distance matrices.
+We take $F$ to be the maximum persistence of the degree-$1$ persistence diagram.

 Next, we compute the degree-$1$ persistent homology (Figure~\ref{fig:noisy_sines}, right).
-Initializing at the barycenter $\lambda = (\tfrac{1}{3}, \tfrac{1}{3}, \tfrac{1}{3})$, we optimize for maximal persistence with steps of size $\frac{1}{3}\cdot 2^{-4}$.
+Each embedded sine wave traces a loop in $\R^{750}$~\cite{perea2015sliding}.
+This loop manifests as a single prominent point in the degree-$1$ persistence diagram; its lifetime is larger for cleaner signals.
+Since all three components share the same period, the convex-combination distance matrix at any $v \in \abs{\Delta^2}$ also yields a single loop rather than multiple independent ones, and the degree-$1$ diagram (Figure~\ref{fig:noisy_sines}, right) correspondingly shows one outstanding feature.

+Initializing at the barycenter $\lambda=(\tfrac13,\tfrac13,\tfrac13)$, we optimize for maximum persistence using the projected stochastic subgradient descent of Algorithm~\ref{alg:stochastic-path} with initial learning rate $\eta_0\approx 6\times 10^{-5}$, decay factor $d=10^{-3}$, and gradient-noise scale $\sigma\approx 1.6$.
+The noise scale $\sigma$ is set to one tenth of the norm of the projected subgradient at the barycenter.
+With these choices the step length is $10^{-3}$ at the first iterate and decays to roughly half of this value by the final iterate.
 A path through the geometric $2$-simplex leading to a local maximum is visualized in Figure~\ref{fig:noisy_sines_path} (left).
-The algorithm reaches the vertex corresponding to the least-noisy signal after $57$ steps.
-The numerical value of the objective function throughout the ascent is shown in Figure~\ref{fig:noisy_sines_path} (right).
+The algorithm reaches the vertex corresponding to the least-noisy signal after $530$ steps.
+The numerical value of the objective function throughout the descent is shown in Figure~\ref{fig:noisy_sines_path} (right).